lume/classy-solid/README.md

-For reference, here's the same example using the `component` decorator as a regular function, but with accessor properties that wire up Solid signals manually, which is essentially the equivalent of what the `@reactive` and `@signal` decorators do under the hood for convenience:
+For reference, here's the same example using the `component` decorator as a regular function, but with accessor properties that wire up Solid signals manually, which is essentially the equivalent of what the `@signal` decorator does under the hood for convenience:

 ```jsx
 import {component} from 'classy-solid'